Can you get weight loss injections on the NHS?

 Can I get Wegovy on the NHS?

-You can get Wegovy on the NHS if you meet the current NHS prescribing criteria for semaglutide (Wegovy).
-Currently, this includes having health problems due to your weight and a certain body mass index (BMI), usually between 30 and 35 depending on your ethnicity and other factors.
+Yes, you can get Wegovy on the NHS if you meet the current NHS prescribing criteria for semaglutide (Wegovy).
+Currently, this includes having health problems due to your weight and either of the following:

 Not all weight management services offer weight loss injections, especially if there is an NHS shortage, so you’d need to check with your GP or with the service itself.
-Most GPs can’t prescribe weight loss injections on the NHS yet, but you may be able to get a weight loss tablet instead.
+Most GPs cannot prescribe weight loss injections on the NHS yet, but you may be able to get weight loss tablets instead.

 How much does Wegovy cost on the NHS?